helsingborg-stad/algolia-index/README.md

 - AlgoliaIndex/SnippetEllipsisText: Suffix for snippet.
 - AlgoliaIndex/BackendSearchActive: Send false to disable backend search.
 - AlgoliaIndex/IndexablePostStatuses: What post statuses to allow for index.
+- AlgoliaIndex/Provider/Factory: What search database providers are avalible - provider name as key and lambda returning an AbstractProvider as value.

 ## Actions
 - AlgoliaIndex/IndexPostId: Trigger reindex on a post id.